Browse by Course

 Part 13 Epilogue - Getting On With It

 Futures Studies should be considered an essential part of education.
 Art Shostak lays out a cascade of possibilities for making it happen.
 At the heart of his book is learning through inquiry...with a futuristic twist.

-Gary Marx, author, “Twenty-One Trends for the 21st Century”
+Gary Marx, president, Center for Public Outreach; author, “Twenty-One Trends for the 21st Century”

 Shostak calls on schools to recognize the urgency of preparing students for a future where people will need to learn collaboratively how to solve significant global and local challenges.
 Learning about our future is just as important as learning about our past, and Shostak offers practical advice about how to create space in our educational priorities to bring a greater awareness to the wisdom of both perspectives.

 Marsha Lynne Rhea, Senior Futurist, Institute for Alternative Futures; author of Anticipate the World You Want: Learning for Alternative Senior

 As a long-time foreign observer and resident of Japan with two children, it seems clear to me that the Japanese education system needs to encourage the kind of "out of the box" thinking and exploration embodied by Shostak's "Future IQ" concept.